genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/07_foundation-login.md

 To enable this micro front-end in your application, follow the steps below.

 - Add `@genesislcap/foundation-login` as a dependency in your *package.json* file.
-Whenever you change the dependencies of your project, ensure you run the bootstrap command again.
+Whenever you change the dependencies of your project, ensure you run the `$ npm run bootstrap` command again.

 ```javascript
 {